vippsas/vipps-login-api/vipps-login-api.md

 We recommend that apps initiate Vipps login in a webview.
 SafariViewController and Chrome Custom Tabs are preferred as these webviews are able to utilize cookies stored in the user's browser.

 #### No dialog flow - check if the user is logged in
-This flow allows merchants to check if the a user is already logged in and have given the necessary consents.
+This flow enables checking if a user is logged in and have given the necessary consents.
+The request will be rejected if any interaction is required from the user.

 # The user will be logged in:
 * If the user is recognized in the browser and no consent is needed
 * If the user is recognized in the browser and consent has previously been given

 Otherwise the user will be returned to the merchant with an error.

+# Useage

+Simply add the query parameter `login_hint=unsolicited:nodialog` to the [Authorization request] (#OAuth-2.0-Authorize)

 ### Design guidelines and buttons
 Buttons to use for Vipps login can be found as part of our